-The confidence intervals showed a great dispersion (Table 4.
-Consequently, the Ksat values behave independently of the positions and depths at which they were measured (Table 3).
 The obtained variability of K in time and space is in the expected range.
 This property varies considerably under conventional tillage, due to the ploughing of the soil, which coincides with the maximum value of K, and decreases during the growing season due to the settlement of the soil particles and formation of structure [59].
 In this sense, Strudley, et al. [34] recommend performing temporary/annual measurement campaigns to clarify short-term behaviors, since there are multiple factors that influence and determine the behavior of soil hydraulic conductivity (such as tillage, soil compaction, irrigation, waste management, crop type, climate, soil texture and organic matter content, topography, biotic activity, etc.).

 Water Repellency Index (R)

-Based on a previous diagnosis [6] and because water repellency tends to increase in coarse-textured soils [34], it was expected to find this phenomenon at the study site.
-Nevertheless, treatments did not show water repellency or hydrophobicity (Table 4), except treatment 3 of the low PR area, with a R value slightly higher than 2.
-However, there were no differences (p > 0.05) between treatments or between high and low PR areas.

-The values of R were considered low [14], related to poor water stability of the aggregates.
+[34]The values of R were considered low [14], related to poor water stability of the aggregates.
 Together with the silt content (30-40%, Table 1), it could indicate a tendency to the formation of superficial crusts by a dispersion of aggregates when rapidly wetting [60].
 This finding can be explained with the fact that a low repellency is necessary to ensure good stability against wetting events [61], or otherwise, it can cause an increased runoff that can lead to erosion processes and finally a decrease in maize yields.

 In the case of excessive repellency or heterogeneous distribution of hydrophobicity, a change in the hydraulic characteristics of the soils would have been expected, leading to the appearance of preferential flows.
 Fuentes, et al. [58] studied the preferential flow of soluble nitrogen forms in the soil at the same study site, demonstrating that the movement of this element is intrinsically related to that of water and the considerable presence of textural porosity, which is abundant in the soils coarse texture.
 In this regard, these authors detected preferential flows, not necessarily attributed to phenomena of hydrophobicity, but also implying an environmental risk due to the potential of contamination of underground water.

-Table 4.
-Repellency index (R, dimensionless) obtained by the method proposed by Tillman, Scotter, Wallis and Clothier [27] in air-dried samples.
+Tillman, Scotter, Wallis and Clothier [27]